This year’s applications are now closed. Applicants should have received word on our decision no later than March 15th.

-Shayla McDaniel creates a seamless blend of jazz and alternative pop.
-The Knoxville, Tennessee, singer-songwriter has performed in the Cre865 Showcase, the official Startup Day afterparty, live on-air at WUTK 90.3 FM and WDVX 89.9FM, and at the Women in Jazz Jam Festival.
+Shayla McDaniel seamlessly blends hints of jazz with alternative pop.
+The Knoxville singer-songwriter has performed at Rhythm N’ Blooms Music Festival, the Cre865 Showcase, Women in Jazz Jam Festival, and live on-air at WUTK 90.3 FM, WDVX 89.9 FM, and WOZO 103.9 FM.
 McDaniel has also caught the attention of the Knoxville Music Warehouse, who chose her song “I’ll Leave the Light On” as one of the top 16 songs from Knoxville artists in 2016.
+The following year, fans voted her Knoxville’s Favorite Band of 2017.
 McDaniel’s latest release “26 Letters” is now available, and she will continue to play local and regional shows for growing audiences.